CUTR-at-USF/gtfs-realtime-validator/ADDING_NEW_RULES.md

 (If you created a new `MyValidator.java` class earlier, you'll want to create a new `MyValidatorTest.java` class in the [`test/rules`](https://github.com/CUTR-at-USF/gtfs-realtime-validator/tree/master/gtfs-realtime-validator-lib/src/test/java/edu/usf/cutr/gtfsrtvalidator/lib/test/rules) directory, and have it extend [`FeedMessageTest`](https://github.com/CUTR-at-USF/gtfs-realtime-validator/blob/master/gtfs-realtime-validator-lib/src/test/java/edu/usf/cutr/gtfsrtvalidator/lib/test/FeedMessageTest.java))

-Because our test classes extend [`FeedMessageTest`](https://github.com/CUTR-at-USF/gtfs-realtime-validator/blob/master/gtfs-realtime-validator-lib/src/test/java/edu/usf/cutr/gtfsrtvalidator/lib/test/FeedMessageTest.java), a lot of the setup of loading test GTFS data and initializing GTFS-realtime data structures is already taken care of.
+Because our test classes extend [`FeedMessageTest`](https://github.com/CUTR-at-USF/gtfs-realtime-validator/blob/master/gtfs-realtime-validator-lib/src/test/java/edu/usf/cutr/gtfsrtvalidator/lib/test/FeedMessageTest.java), a lot of the setup of loading test GTFS data and initializing GTFS Realtime data structures is already taken care of.
 We'll only cover the details that you absolutely need to know for writing a new rule.

 First, we will create a new method annotated with `@Test` in [`VehicleValidatorTest`](https://github.com/CUTR-at-USF/gtfs-realtime-validator/blob/master/gtfs-realtime-validator-lib/src/test/java/edu/usf/cutr/gtfsrtvalidator/lib/test/rules/VehicleValidatorTest.java):